AhmedKhater00/CognoRise-Infotech-Data-Analytics-Intership-/README.md

 # Unemployment in India: Impact of Covid-19 Lockdown

+## Introduction
+This project investigates the impact of the Covid-19 lockdown on unemployment rates across various states in India.
+By analyzing historical data, the project aims to understand how the pandemic has affected employment opportunities and the labor market.

+## Objectives
+- To analyze changes in unemployment rates before and after the Covid-19 lockdown.
+- To forecast future unemployment trends using statistical modeling.
+- To visualize unemployment data geographically and temporally to identify patterns and disparities.

+## Dataset
+The dataset includes information on:
+- **Region:** States in India
+- **Date:** The date when unemployment rates were observed
+- **Estimated Unemployment Rate (%):** The percentage of unemployed individuals in each state
+- **Estimated Employed:** The percentage of employed individuals
+- **Estimated Labor Participation Rate (%):** The labor force participation rate calculated as the number of people actively participating in the labor force divided by the total number of eligible individuals.

 ## Process Details
 1. **Data Collection:**
    - Gathered data on unemployment rates, employment, and labor participation across Indian states during the Covid-19 lockdown.